-Online vendors of CBD oil are accustomed to being classified as high-risk businesses.
-So, you’ll be happy to know that, when it comes to PCI DSS compliance, your small to medium-size ecommerce site is almost certainly considered “low risk.”
+Online vendors of CBD oil are accustomed to being classified as high-risk businesses, but when it comes to payment processing PCI DSS compliance, a small to medium-size eCommerce site is almost certainly considered “low-risk.”

-That said, anyone whose business involves payment cards (credit, debit and/or prepaid cards) is responsible for complying in some fashion – even if it’s only doing your due diligence when selecting service providers – with PCI DSS.
+Anyone whose business involves payment cards (credit, debit, and/or prepaid cards) is responsible for complying in some fashion – even if it’s only doing your due diligence when selecting service providers – with the payment processing PCI DSS.
 Read on to find out what you need to do.

 PCI DSS stands for “Payment Card Industry Data Security Standard.”
 Typically, people just refer to the standard as PCI.

-The standard itself is a set of 12 minimum best technical and operational practices for securing payment card data when it is captured, in transit, and at rest.
-This covers the entire sale cycle – you capture the data when a consumer provides his or her payment card information, that info then travels through various links in the payment services chain, and ultimately is stored “at rest” in a database or databases.
+The standard itself is a set of 12 minimum technical and operational best practices for securing payment card data when it is captured, in transit, or at rest.
+This covers the entire sale cycle – you capture the data when a consumer provides his or her payment card information.
+That info then travels through various links in the payment services chain and ultimately is stored “at rest” in a database.

-PCI DSS compliance is intended to help businesses prevent, identify and defend against security threats involving the use of data associated with payment cards.
-The PCI DSS was established and is updated as needed by the PCI Security Standards Council, which was founded in 2006 by American Express, Discover, JCB International, MasterCard and Visa Inc. The current version of the PCI DSS is v 3.2.
+Payment processing PCI DSS compliance is intended to help businesses prevent, identify, and defend against security threats involving the use of data associated with payment cards.
+The PCI DSS was established and is updated as needed by the PCI Security Standards Council, which was founded in 2006 by American Express, Discover, JCB International, MasterCard, and Visa Inc. The current version of the PCI DSS is v 3.2.

-Yes, any merchant that accepts payment cards needs to be in compliance with PCI DSS.
-If you don’t comply, you may be subject to fines and penalties – worst case scenario you can lose your ability to accept payment cards.
+Yes, any merchant that accepts payment cards needs to be in compliance with the payment processing PCI DSS requirements.
+If you don’t comply, you may be subject to fines and penalties – worst-case scenario you can lose your ability to accept payment cards.

-Talk to the sales rep or customer care person about PCI DSS compliance.
-Some providers may tell you that they go beyond compliance with PCI DSS and that’s a good thing to hear as PCI DSS is meant only to address a standard set of security protections.
+Talk to the sales rep. or customer care person about payment processing PCI DSS compliance.
+Some providers may tell you that they go beyond compliance with PCI DSS and that’s a good thing to hear because it’s meant only to address a standard set of security protections.
 Simply working with businesses that provide compliance for PCI DSS Level 1 to Level 4 merchants isn’t enough when looking to protect your customers from incidents of a data breach.

-Your best judgement is a good indicator of a provider’s compliance.
+Use your best judgment as an indicator of a provider’s compliance.
 Ask yourself these questions: Is the company well-established?
 Does it have solid relationships in the financial industry?
-Does its customer support and/or sales department respond easily and knowledgably to questions about PCI DSS or is there a very long pause?
+Does its customer support and/or sales department respond easily and knowledgeably to questions about PCI DSS, or is there a very long pause?
 Do they seem to be irritated that you asked about compliance?
 Is PCI DSS compliance mentioned on the company’s website?

-Bottom line: PCI DSS is part of your job description when you’re running an ecommerce business site.
-As a small business owner with partners handling payment card processing your business’ risk exposure is probably minimal, but you need to choose the right partners.
-Keep records of the questions you ask potential partners, and their answers to prove you did your due diligence.
-Chose established providers, and remember that the least expensive option may end up costing you the most in the long run.
+Bottom line: payment processing PCI DSS compliance becomes a part of your job description when you run an eCommerce business site.
+As a small business owner with partners handling payment card processing, your business’s risk exposure is probably minimal, but you need to choose the right partners.
+Keep records of the questions you ask potential partners and their answers to prove you did your due diligence.
+Choose established providers and remember that the least expensive option may end up costing you the most in the long run.